aeternity/protocol/channels/OFF-CHAIN.md

 This is an acknowledgement of a preceding `withdraw_created` message (see above).
 Upon receipt of a mutually authenticated state, the receiver verifies that it is indeed the state resulting from the proposed withdrawal operation.
-The `channel_withdraw_tx` is then pushed to the chain, and the requisit number of confirmations (`minimum_depth`) are awaited.
+The `channel_withdraw_tx` is then pushed to the chain, and the requested number of confirmations (`minimum_depth`) are awaited.
 Once confirmation has been received, a `withdraw_locked` message is sent, with the hash of the `channel_withdraw_tx` transaction.